hingying/MLProject_LoanDefault-Prediction-/README.md

 # MLProject-Loan Default Prediction

 This repository holds a case study on analysis of loan defaulters in Banking and building a machine learning model to classify customers who will default on their loans, which identify risky customers and minimize the losses of the lenders/bank.
-This Comes with a machine learning model for predicting the probability of loan defaulter with Streamlit, and visualized with Tableau Dashboard.
+This Comes with a machine learning model for predicting the probability of loan defaulter with Streamlit deployment.